InfoMusCP/PyEyesWeb/examples/README.md

 - Python 3.x
 - PyEyesWeb package installed
-- Additional dependencies as specified in each script (e.g., OpenCV, MediaPipe for synchronization example)
+- Additional dependencies as specified in each script:
+  - OpenCV and MediaPipe for webcam examples (`smoothness.py`, `synchronization.py`)
+  - Matplotlib for visualization (`equilibrium.py`)

 ## Notes

-These examples are designed to demonstrate the functionality of various PyEyesWeb modules.
-They include:
+These examples demonstrate PyEyesWeb functionality using:
+- Real-time webcam processing (where applicable)
-- Realistic data simulation
+- Simulated movement data
 - Interactive visualizations

-- Real-time processing capabilities
-- Integration with external tools
+For automated testing with synthetic signals, see `tests/feature_test_cli.py`.